thomasheimstad/einarstefansson/src/posts/cendrillon.md

   - french
   - RNCM
   - chorus
-concertDate: 2017-12-06T19:30:44.000Z
+concertDate: 2017-12-16T19:30:44+00:00
 startTime: '19:30'
 location: Manchester
 ---
-# Massenet's Cendrillon at RNCM
+# 6-16 December, Massenet's Cendrillon at RNCM

-Jules Massenet's Cendrillon at the RNCM, 6-16 December 2017.
+Jules Massenet's Cendrillon at the RNCM, 6, 8, 10, 12, 14 and 16 December 2017.
 Conducted by Martin André, directed by Olivia Fuchs.
 Please see the RNCM's website for more info and tickets: <https://www.rncm.ac.uk/performance/cendrillon/>